electric-sql/examples/quickstart/README.md

 # ElectricSQL - Quickstart

 This is an example web application using ElectricSQL in the browser with React and [SQL.js](https://sql.js.org).
-It's designed to accompany the [Quickstart guide]() in the ElectricSQL documentation.
+It's designed to accompany the [Quickstart guide](https://electric-sql.com/docs/usage/quickstart) in the ElectricSQL documentation.

 ## Usage

-Follow the instructions on the [Quickstart guide]() and see the comments in (and alternative versions of) [src/Example.tsx](src/Example.tsx).
+Follow the instructions on the default path of the [Quickstart guide](https://electric-sql.com/docs/usage/quickstart) and see the comments in (and alternative versions of) [src/Example.tsx](src/Example.tsx).

 ## More information